 …

-3.11.1 Documentation
+3.11.1 Documentation and Signatures

 When completing forms and/or documentation related to the delivery of services or goods to customers, the contractor must do the following:

 Answer all questions related to the services or goods provided.
 If a question or section does not apply, enter "Not Applicable" or "N/A" and explain why.